ToasterOpera/Ranked-Pair-Voting/README.md

 Can be run by any Kotlin compiler.
 I use Intellij Idea.
 Simply open the project in Intellij Idea, open "main.kt" in the "src" folder, and click run.

 https://en.wikipedia.org/wiki/Ranked_pairs

+Fun fact for any potential employers out there: I wrote the first commit of this program in two days and only had to fix two typos to get it to run successfully on my third try.